jgm/djot/README.md

 ## The code

-The code for djot (excluding the test suite) is standard Lua, compatible with lua 5.2--5.4 and with luajit.
+The code for djot (excluding the test suite) is standard Lua, compatible with lua 5.2--5.4 and with luajit, provided luajit is compiled with the `-DLUAJIT_ENABLE_LUA52COMPAT` option, as it often is not in official distributions.
 It has no external dependencies.
 You can run it with `lua ./bin/main.lua`.

 `make install` will build the rockspec and install the library and executable using luarocks.
 Once installed,